 λMcorrected=κ×θ×ζ×ϕ×λM (3)

 Estimates for each point i can be averaged for all N points in any region.
 Correction factors are calculated separately for different regions, years, internal versus external lines, section versus quarter-section points, and surveyor sampling designs (Supplement 4).
-All code to perform the analyses is included in Supplement 1 and the full rationale for and calculation of these measures is described further in Cogbill et al. [57].
-Further, simulation used stem mapped stands from the region presented in Cogbill et al. [57] supports the robustness of this method, as opposed to other methods presented in the literature.
+All code to perform the analyses is included in Supplement 1 and the full rationale for and calculation of these measures is described further in Cogbillel al. [57].
+Further, simulation used stem mapped stands from the region presented in Cogbillel al. [57] supports the robustness of this method, as opposed to other methods presented in the literature.

 Basal Area and Biomass Estimates